About the Wilson Center

 Internships with the Cold War International History Project

-Fall Semester Application Deadline is 15 July 2014.
+Spring Semester Application Deadline is 15 November 2014.

 The Cold War International History Project (CWIHP) at the Woodrow Wilson Center accepts internship applications on a rolling basis.
 The summer semester deadline in 15 March, the fall semester deadline is 15 July, and the spring semester deadline is 15 November.